IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

 ------------------------
 GraphQL-based search enabler provides a flexible capabilities for searching metadata about Streams, Sensors and Observable Properties registered in IoTCrawler Metadata Repository (MDR).

-In this tutorial we demonstating a use-case of finding streams delivering a certain type of measurements.
+In this tutorial we demonstrating a use-case of finding streams delivering a certain type of measurements.

-All the demonstated queries can be executed in the online `GraphiQL Environment <http://search-enabler.iotcrawler.eu/>`_ using the supplied links.
+All the demonstrated queries can be executed in the online `GraphiQL Environment <http://search-enabler.iotcrawler.eu/>`_ using the supplied links.

 GraphiQL
 ------------------------

-The GraphiQL is a simple IDE for constucting and testing queries against a GraphQL endpoint.
+The GraphiQL is a simple IDE for constructing and testing queries against a GraphQL endpoint.
 GraphiQL might be provided by endpoint provider (like it is `provided by IoTCrawler <http://search-enabler-production.35.241.228.250.nip.io>`_ ) or user might run it `locally using the desktop client <https://www.electronjs.org/apps/graphiql>`_.

 GraphiQL provides interactive user assistance functions such as query validation, auto completion (Ctrl+Space), undo/redo, formatting, history and many others.